wodanaz/adaptiPhy/applications2/sea_urchins/finding_sea_urchin_neutral_elements.md

+# Analysis of Positive Selection in Sea Urchins

-# To find neutral elements, we need to mask the genome-wide alignments (maf) using all known functional sequences and repetitive DNA
+To find neutral elements, we need to mask the genome-wide alignments (maf) using all known functional sequences and repetitive DNA

 ```bash